linagora/linshare/documentation/EN/administration/configuration-administration.md

     - **linshare.documents.storage.project.name**: project name to use
     - **linshare.documents.storage.multipartupload**: should be set to `true`
   - If using`s3` or `aws-s3` :
+    - **linshare.documents.storage.forceS3SignatureVersion**: integer forcing a specific signature version.
+Accepted values are 2 or 4; others will be ignored and version will be chosen automatically by jcloud (default is 0)
     - **linshare.documents.storage.endpoint**: becomes optional.
 If absent, `identity` and `credential` will be used to connect.

 > Note: `linshare.documents.storage.identity` can be replaced by `linshare.documents.storage.user.domain` & `linshare.documents.storage.user.name` (both must be present)